TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Evaluation

 \subsection{Overall Performance}

-\textbf{Effectiveness of Diagnosis.} We evaluate the overall performance of \SYS and all the baseline methods using the Micro and Macro F1-scores.
+\textbf{Effectiveness of Diagnosis.} We evaluate the overall performance of \SYS and all baseline methods using the Micro and Macro F1-scores.
 The error bars represent the standard deviation of F1 scores across multiple experimental runs.

 As shown in Figure~\ref{fig:micro_macro_f1}, \SYS consistently outperforms all baseline methods in both Micro F1 and Macro F1 scores, demonstrating its superior diagnostic capability.
 Specifically, \SYS achieves the highest Micro F1 score of 0.854, significantly surpassing the second-best method, TGD, which achieves a score of 0.780.
 In terms of the Macro F1 score, the gap in \SYS (0.816) and remaining baseline methods is even more pronounced, with RCACopilot, DID-o1, and CVD scoring 0.380, 0.424, and 0.427, respectively.
-The higher Macro F1 score by \SYS demonstrates its ability to perform well across all classes, despite class imbalance.
-Moreover, we conduct the experiments multiple times and find that \SYS exhibits smaller error bars compared to most of the baseline methods in Micro F1.
-While, for Macro F1, the error bars of \SYS are slightly larger than RCACopilot, DID-o1, and CVD, this is due to certain categories having fewer samples, leading to higher variance in the evaluation results.
+Notably, despite the integration of comprehensive verification in CVD, its diagnostic accuracy remains limited (0.427 Macro-F1).
+By checking the results of CVD, we find that the LLM is easy to be misled by trivial testing jitter results and ignores the pivotal benchmarks, indicating that structured reasoning and feedback mechanisms are essential for prioritizing root causes within hierarchical taxonomies.
+Moreover, we conduct each experiment five times and find that \SYS exhibits smaller error bars compared to most of the baseline methods in Micro F1.
+While for Macro F1, the error bars of \SYS are slightly larger than RCACopilot, DID-o1, and CVD, this is due to certain categories having fewer samples, leading to higher variance in the evaluation results.
 Overall, these results underscore the effectiveness of \SYS in accurately predicting root cause categories while maintaining stability under varying conditions.

-{\bf Performance Across Incident Categories} We also measure the performance of \SYS across different incident categories to understand its effectiveness in handling various types of incidents.
-Figure~\ref{fig:breakdown_categories_performance} illustrates the Precision, Recall, and Micro F1-score for each category.
-While \SYS performs well in most cases, its effectiveness is significantly lower for user-related incidents.
-The main reason for the performance degradation is the incident collection process, which does not capture faults from the user side directly but rather from the infrastructure incident management platform.
-As a result, many of the user-related incidents collected involve errors encountered while using internal infrastructure tools.
-These incidents often include error messages from the infrastructure tools, creating the impression of system-related faults.
-However, the root cause typically lies in user-side issues, such as misconfigurations or incorrect usage.
-This mismatch leads \SYS to mistakenly attribute the problem to the infrastructure during online diagnosis, reducing overall performance in user category.